Knife collecting: Knife discussion forums

 There are a number of Usenet and Internet forums dedicated to the discussion of knives and knife collecting.
 The oldest of such forums is rec.knives, a Usenet group started in 1992.
 The largest is BladeForums.com with over 250,000 members which primarily emphasizes production knives.
 Manufacturers such as Cold Steel, Spyderco, and Benchmade have established their own forums giving them input from users and a method of responding to customer service issues in a timely fashion.
 Some forums such as Usual Suspects Network have gone so far as to host their own knife shows on a scale similar to Blade magazine's annual Blade Show.

-YouTube and knife collecting

-A popular resource for new information on knives is YouTube.
-There are many YouTube knife collectors who can a help a person decide if they want to add a knife to their collection.
-On YouTube, a person can learn about the blade steel, the ergonomics, the price point as well as a lot of other information that pertains to the knife.
-Also, a person can add comments to specific videos and get answers to questions about the knife they are looking at.
-This is another form of communication between knife collectors.
-Also, some companies post videos showcasing newly released knives.

-Instagram and knife collecting

-With the popularity of apps on phones, Instagram emerged as another resources that knife collectors use to get information about knives, as well as follow other knife collectors who post pictures of their knives.
-Instagram is different from video websites like YouTube because, instead of posting videos, most users post photos of their knives.
-It is another tool to view knives and learn more about certain aspects of knives.
-Also, it is a good way of keeping track of new knives being released, as well as the works of custom knife makers.